danielbereza50/Career_Projects/README.md

 	1. stored information in data structure then construct a loop
 	2. create 'helper' methods to deal
 	3. include a file in a repeated loop
+ 	    - types of variables to use in a loop,
+       		a. count
+	 	b. flag

 	main programming lanugages used for web: